risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-show-sinks.md

 slug: /sql-show-sinks
 ---

-Use the `SHOW SINKS` command to returns a list of all sinks.
+Use the `SHOW SINKS` command to return a list of all sinks.

 ## Syntax